 7. Store The Milk

 Place your milk in the storage method immediately available.
 To maintain milk freshness, a refrigerator is ideal.
-If unavailable, use a cooler but transfer to the refrigerator as soon as possible.
+If unavailable, use a cooler with ice packs but transfer to the refrigerator as soon as possible.

 Unless you are away for an extended time (after eight days) or planning to ship your breast milk home, freezing your milk is not ideal while on the road.

 8. Pack Milk To Bring Home

 When it’s time to come home, pack your milk, ideally unfrozen, well with frozen bags of ice or ice packs.
 If you are using ice or a pack in danger of leaking, place it in a Ziploc bag to avoid messes in transit.